 - The name Forgottonia refers to a tongue-in-cheek movement during the 1970s that began largely because many rural Americans in Western Illinois felt policymakers were ignoring their region in favor of larger, metropolitan areas (check out our podcast about one of Forgottonia’s founders, Neil Gamm).

 - Although many communities in rural America have endured an exodus of people and industries, they remain spectacular places to live.
-(Check out our Forgottonia Profiles page to become more familiar with our 16 county region of Western Illinois.
-Also check out this post about the importance of Notable Figures in Rural America).

 - Our hope is that by examining the social problems our young people are inheriting, we will inspire citizens to be active participants in making our communities even better places to live.